“GFD: Bloodstained Duet”

 Making my final decision, I reached my hand in his direction.
 “Victor, was it?”

 He grinned with satisfaction.
 “My man.”
 We shook on it, but this situation was only temporary.
 It would only last until I found a way to erase this son of a bitch from my life completely.
 And I planned to start thinking about how to accomplish that the second he stepped his foot outside of this car.
 “I’ll come get you tomorrow night, and we’ll get down to business.
 Oh, and don’t try to hide from me, Jack.
 I’ll find you.
 I’ll always find you.
 So don’t chump out on me, chief.
 Ok?”
 He said.
 “We’ve got some wicked times ahead of us, man.
 Let’s enjoy them.
-You be the lion, I’ll be the jackal. and together…we can do the dirty deeds that need to be done.
+You be the lion, I’ll be the jackal.
+And together…we can do the dirty deeds that need to be done.
 You dig?”

 I agreed.
 I made a deal with the devil that night.
 But so did he.
-I’m not a murderer.
-I’m an artist.
-And I don’t share.
+Whether he knows it or not.

 He may think that he has me over a barrel, but as I looked at the blade in my hand, and put it back in the glove compartment, I felt an angry itch within me that I had never felt before.
 I don’t know who or what this ‘Victor’ is…but one thing is for certain…